 In a society of dwindling attention spans, tiny screens, and micro-jitters, context and complexity would seem to be more precious than ever.
 But do you imagine that a whole landscape, or a sequenced saga, can be conveyed with the tools -- fact sheets, zap-texting, power-points, Twitter feeds, 15-second video intrusions -- relied upon by business operatives?

 When you force-feed a plate of information quickly, or break a whole into 30 pieces over a week’s time, you are typically working against context and wisdom.
 Claiming an audience, even one a writer thinks he or she knows, by accumulating “likes” and sprinkling birdseed is likely to fall short.
-You’ll learn more from five lunches and five phone conversations, using a mix of long-time colleagues and new contacts that judge the draft chapters less than stellar.

-Meanwhile, the book needs to be assembled.
-What to do?
 How do we avoid the pressure to collapse our scope and narrative?
 How can a whole story be told -- via nonfiction print book, e-book, or calm and cool website with connected chapters and essays -- in ways that both attract and hold your audience?
 Obsessed with that inquiry, and also needing a fresh design for a modern history project, I went to where tens of millions of Americans are still paying attention.

 Rather than read the Conan Doyle originals, I stuck with the video versions of Messrs.
 Holmes and Watson, Lestrade and Moriarty.
 A few other novels -- by Charles Dickens, and by Laurie R. King, who 20 years ago helped Sherlock Holmes find married contentment with detective Mary Russell -- were accessed in audiobook form.